Connecticut family discovers black bear hibernating under deck: ‘He’s been super chill’

-PLAINVILLE, Conn.
-(WTNH) – A Connecticut family who discovered a black bear hibernating under their deck has welcomed the animal to stay — as long as the bear remains a respectful tenant.
+A Connecticut family who discovered a black bear hibernating under their deck has welcomed the animal to stay — as long as the bear remains a respectful tenant.
+KTLA’s sister station WTNH reports.

 A little over a week ago, Vincent Dashukewich and his girlfriend were in their backyard when their dog began growling at something near the pool.
 When Dashukewich went to investigate, he saw a black bear staring back at him from underneath the pool’s deck.